What is in this leaflet

 Do not use DARZALEX if:

-- you are allergic to daratumumab, or any of the ingredients listed at the end of this leaflet.
+- you know you are allergic (hypersensitive) to daratumumab or other ingredients of DARZALEX.
+See Product Description at the end of this leaflet for a list of ingredients.

 - blood disorder with a low level of white blood cells or platelets.
 This disorder may become worse during treatment with DARZALEX.